tommy-boy/AMZNDEALS/README.md

 ```
 ionic-conference-app/
 ├-- .github/                            * GitHub files
-│   ├── CONTRIBUTING.md                 * Documentation on contributing to this repo
-│   └── ISSUE_TEMPLATE.md               * Template used to populate issues in this repo
+│   ├── ISSUE_TEMPLATE.md               * Template used to populate issues in this repo
 |
 |-- resources/
 |